-Paediatric patients 6 years and older with plaque psoriasis

-The safety of ustekinumab has been studied in two phase 3 studies of paediatric patients with moderate to severe plaque psoriasis.
-The first study was in 110 patients from 12 to 17 years of age treated for up to 60 weeks and the second study was in 44 patients from 6 to 11 years of age treated for up to 56 weeks.
-In general, the adverse events reported in these two studies with safety data up to 1 year were similar to those seen in previous studies in adults with plaque psoriasis.
+Undesirable effects in paediatric patients 12 years and older with plaque psoriasis.
+The safety of ustekinumab has been studied in a phase 3 study of 110 patients from 12 to 17 years of age for up to 60 weeks.
+In this study, the adverse events reported were similar to those seen in previous studies in adults with plaque psoriasis.